nocomplexity/SecurityArchitecture/securitylibrary/architectureandfoundational.md

-% This file is GENERATED.
+% This file is generated automatically.
+If you have a suggestion, simply open an issue in the GitHub repository, and we will consider adding it to the list.
+The tools used to build this list are FOSS (Free and Open Source Software).
 Check the tools on https://nocomplexity.com/ or my github.com/nocomplexity to use it too!
 Its FOSS.

 # Architecture and Foundational books
 ::::{grid} 3